GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 [MacGyver's seven most used things](https://www.cbs.com/shows/macgyver/news/1005839/the-notorious-tools-of-macgyver-s-trade/) are Swiss Army knives, gum, shoe strings, matches, paper clips, birthday candles, and duct tape.
 He uses them to make bombs and other things that aren't just laying around.
-This is pretty similar to a web author who needs to make a menubar.
-Menubars are so useful you would think they would be part of HTML, but they aren't.
+This is pretty similar to a web author who needs to make a menu bar.
+Menu bars are so useful you would think they would be part of HTML, but they aren't.
 Oh well!
 You didn't think authors would be happy with links and buttons did you?
 So the author will cobble one together using their favorite tools: divs, images, style, click handlers, keypress handlers, spit, and ARIA.